🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Area 52

-Up until recently, we’ve known very little about cannabinoids other than CBD and THC, but as scientists are digging deeper into the plant’s health benefits, it appears that CBN (cannabinol) may become the next shooting star.
+Up until recently, most cannabinoid research has focused on THC and CBD.
+But as scientists are digging deeper into the cannabis plant’s health benefits, it appears that cannabinol (CBN) may become the next shooting star.

-There are at least 113 different cannabinoids in the cannabis plant — this is how many have been identified so far — but we’ve known relatively little about the compounds other than THC and CBD up until now.
+There are at least 113 different cannabinoids in hemp plants and marijuana — this is how many have been identified so far — but we’ve known relatively little about the compounds other than THC and CBD up until now.

 What is CBN?